+(Mark One)

+For the quarterly period ended August 31, 2021

+or

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 000-55477

+(Exact name of registrant as specified in its charter)

+(I.R.S. employer identification no.)

+1460 Broadway New York, New York

+(Address of principal executive offices)

+Delaware

+(State or other jurisdiction of organization)

+10036 (Zip code)

+(Registrant's telephone number, including area code)

+None

+(Former name, former address, and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on which

+Title of each class Trading Symbol(s) registered

+N/A N/A N/A

-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August 31, 2021 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-55477 FINGERMOTION, INC. (Exact name of registrant as specified in its charter) 20-0077155 Delaware (State or other jurisdiction of organization) (I.R.S. employer identification no.) 1460 Broadway New York, New York 10036 (Address of principal executive offices) (Zip code) (347) 349-5339 (Registrant's telephone number, including area code) None (Former name, former address, and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Name of each exchange on which registered Title of each class Trading Symbol(s) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer X Non-accelerated Filer Smaller reporting company Х Emerging growth company If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+Large accelerated filer Accelerated filer

+Non-accelerated Filer \boxtimes Smaller reporting company Х

+Emerging growth company

+If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠
+Yes 🗆 No 🗵